-There are multiple reasons to take out the tonsils, including sleep apnea, snoring, tonsil infections.
+There are multiple reasons tonsil removal surgery may be recommended, including sleep apnea, snoring, tonsil infections.

 If there is concern about sleep apnea, your doctor may order a sleep study.
 This is an overnight test at a Children's Wisconsin Sleep Center that will check if your child has sleep apnea, or stops breathing during sleep.
 This test will also check if oxygen drops in the blood during sleeping as well as for other changes in the body during sleep.

-Snoring is another reason why tonsils may be removed.
+Snoring is another reason why a tonsillectomy in children may be recommended.
 If snoring is loud and causes problems with getting a good night's sleep and/or problems with daytime fatigue or trouble with focusing, the tonsils may need to be removed.

 Tonsillitis means infections of the tonsils.
-If a child has three episodes or tonsil infections a year for three years or more, or five tonsil infections for two years or more, or seven tonsil infections in one year, a tonsil removal my be recommended.
+If a child has three episodes of tonsil infections a year for three years or more, or five tonsil infections for two years or more, or seven tonsil infections in one year, a tonsil removal may be recommended.

 Other reasons to take out the tonsils include tonsil stones that case bad breath or throat pain, a history of an abscess or infection around the tonsils, swallowing problems due to large tonsils, or periodic fevers thought to be related to the tonsils.

 If any of these concerning symptoms are present, your doctor will refer you to an Ear, Nose and Throat specialist to review the history, examine your child, and discuss if surgery is needed.